Benny Morris: One State, Two States

 Morris contends that there is no two-state solution to the Middle East crisis, and that the one-state solution is not viable because of Arab unwillingness to accept a Jewish national presence in the Middle East and cultural differences including less Arab respect for human life and rule of law.
 He suggests the possibility of something like a three-state solution in the form of a Palestinian confederation with Jordan.

 The Thirty-Year Genocide, Turkey's Destruction of its Christian Minorities, 1894-1924

 The book describes the Ottoman/Turkish destruction of the Armenian, Greek and Assyrian communities by the successive Ottoman, Young Turks' and Atatürk regimes, in which some two million Christians were murdered by their Muslim neighbors.

-Praise and criticism
+Reception

 Morris has won praise and criticism from both sides of the political divide.
 Some commentators criticised Morris for being reluctant to accept the implications of the evidence he presents in his work.